 3. You’re Drinking Empty Calories

 On top of eating empty calories, drinking them can also make losing weight problematic.
-While it’s easy to overlook, if you’re drinking things like juice and soda every day, you’re adding hundreds of unnecessary calories into your diet.
+While it’s easy to overlook, if you’re drinking things like juice and soda every day, you’re also adding hundreds of unnecessary calories into your diet.